siraat-ai-academy/learn-audiovisual-production/🌬️ I.K.-the-silent-soul-of-guidance.md

 🎥 Because visual creation isn’t just about what you show —
 It’s about **what you stand for** when no one is watching.

+🌍 **Note to Our Readers**
+The character of I.K. is crafted as a timeless inner guide — shaped by literature, inspired by ethics, and whispered through imagination.
+If any reader feels a quiet resonance with public figures like *Imran Khan* — the political voice from Pakistan — or senses echoes of their own personal compass within I.K., let that connection live gently.
+This repo welcomes such reflections, not as parallels, but as personal meanings.

+"I.K. may remind some of legends past or voices present — but in this universe, he is a soul, not a stance."

 ---
 ✍️ Created & Curated by